quii/learn-go-with-tests/os-exec.md

 > In my _test.go I have a TestGetData which calls GetData() but that will use os.exec, instead I would like for it to use my testdata.

-> What is a good way to acheive this?
+> What is a good way to achieve this?
 When calling GetData should I have a "test" flag mode so it will read a file ie GetData(mode string)?

 A few things